fishyu-tw/Semiconductor-Backend-Production-Rate-Dataset-with-Partial-Combination-Models/README.md

 Fundamental_Model.rds: the fundamental model built from one specific fundamental dataset.

 Partial_Model_1-11.rds: the partial combination models related to the fundamental model mentioned above.

+training datasets : Full_training_dataset,Partial_1-11_training_dataset and Fundamental_training_dataset for Figure(2).

+validation datasets : Full_validation_dataset,Partial_1-11_validation_dataset and Fundamental_validation_dataset for Figure(2).

+Prediction steps :
+We construct xgb.DMatrix object and use our model to make predictions and calculate the rmse index.
+The input dataset(x) and label(y) need to be stored separately and the function code is as follows: xgb.DMatrix(label = y, data = as.matrix(x))